PouyaAshna/PhoneBook/README.md

 ```bash
   docker-compose stop
 ```
-This will start the API container exposing the application's port (set to `8080` in this app).
+This will start the API container exposing the application's port (set to `8080` in this app) you should wait until mysql and mongo come up.
+### Demo application
+You can go to [DemoSwaggerURL](http://194.5.193.197:8080/swagger-ui.html#) and see online swagger also you can test your apis on this ip

 ## Technology stack & other Open-source libraries
 ### Data